 Actively tracking requests and those approved by protected categories can help to identify any systemic issues that may exist.

 All too often the way pay is allocated and who gets paid what is cloaked in secrecy.

 4. Have you considered whether performance criteria used to determine compensation have bias built in?

-Many compensation plans include performance metrics to bring rigor to reward allocation with the aim of removing subjectivity.
+Many compensation plans include performance metrics to bring rigor to reward allocation to remove subjectivity.
 But even this approach can fuel pay inequity.
 Historically, many schemes are based on metrics that for all intents and purposes rewarded the amount of time you spent in the office, be it billable hours or volume of output.

 Women, who more often bear the burden of caring responsibilities and work reduced hours, can simply be qualified out of achieving against such metrics.
 Reviewing the criteria on which pay is determined to ensure each employee can contribute in a meaningful way is another tactic for maintaining compensation equity.

 All too often the way pay is allocated and who gets paid what is cloaked in secrecy, but transparency in pay systems is essential in uncovering and addressing unlawful pay discrimination.
 The more complex and less transparent a system is, the more vulnerable it will be to pay inequalities but employers still feel uncomfortable disclosing pay ranges.

 If your processes are fair you should have nothing to hide and the right pay framework should be easy to explain because it obviously aligns to how you attract, retain and reward talent.
 Ultimately transparency breeds trust, not only in leadership but in fair pay.

 It’s easy for pay inequality to spread unintentionally across your business despite your best intentions.
 That’s why it’s important to analyse your policies through the DEI&I lens and commit to ongoing monitoring and evaluation.
 Then you can make sure there is no gap between your pay policies and practices.